tradecloud/tradecloud-sdk-dotnet/sap-soap-connector/SetSettings/README.md

 ## Configure

-Configure the constants in the source code.
+- configure the constants in the source code and
+- configure `settings.json`

 ## Run